The Best Dog Parks in La Jolla (The Views Aren’t Bad Either!)

-There are plenty of beautiful, grassy parks in La Jolla, but not all of them are dog-friendly (especially for off-leash activities).
+There are plenty of beautiful, grassy parks in La Jolla, and we even have dog-friendly hotels, but not all parks are completely dog-friendly (especially for off-leash activities).
 There are a couple, though!
-Your furry friend will thank you after a visit to these awesome dog parks in La Jolla – complete with ocean views and tucked-away picnic spots, they’re great places to spend the afternoon.
+Your furry friend will thank you after a visit to these awesome dog parks in La Jolla — complete with ocean views and tucked-away picnic spots, they’re great places to spend the afternoon.

 Starkey Mini Park

 This is a small, tucked-away little park and the ‘unofficial’ dog park of La Jolla and Windansea Beach.
 It’s located just east of La Jolla Blvd., but if you blink you might miss it!
 It’s a quiet spot perfect for spending a sunny afternoon.
 There are plenty of bench seats that overlook a beautiful, quiet neighborhood, and of course — the ocean.
 It’s okay to let your dog off-leash here, but do be aware of the street traffic.
 The area is covered in canopy trees and offers plenty of shade on warmer days.
 Bring a picnic lunch and make an afternoon of it with your pup!

 Felspar Street & Soledad Mountain Rd.